-This chapter describes how you can use Replication Server to replicate data between an Adaptive Server Anywhere database and other databases.
-Other databases in the replication system may be Adaptive Server Anywhere databases or other kinds of database.

-Before you begin
+About this chapter This chapter describes how you can use Replication Se between an Adaptive Server Anywhere database and o databases in the replication system may be Adaptive Se databases or other kinds of database. erver to replicate data ther databases.
+Other erver Anywhere Before you begin Replication Server administrators who are setting up A Anywhere to take part in their Replication Server insta chapter especially useful.
+You should have knowledge documentation, and familiarity with the Replication Se chapter does not describe Replication Server itself.
 Replication Server administrators who are setting up Adaptive Server Anywhere to take part in their Replication Server installation will find this chapter especially useful.
 You should have knowledge of Replication Server documentation, and familiarity with the Replication Server product.
-This chapter does not describe Replication Server itself.

-Germands, and administration, see your Replication Server documentation.
+This chapter does not describe Replication Server itself. and administration, see your Replication Server docum ientation.
+Contents Торіс: page Introduction to replication 426 Tutorial: Replicate data using Replication Server 429 Configuring databases for Replication Server 439 Using the LTM 442